TIP Dividend: Yield, Schedule, and What to Expect

 +

 Approximately Distribution varies with CPI; real yield is the better gauge (see notes) as of mid-2026.
-Yield moves with price and distributions, so treat it as a recent snapshot and verify the current figure on BlackRock iShares's fund page.
+Yield is trailing distributions divided by price, so it moves when either changes; verify the current figure on iShares's fund page.

 How often does TIP pay a dividend?